TPedron/nhl_api_project/README.md

 Next, run `git clone https://github.com/TPedron/nhl_api_project.git` to clone the repository to your local machine.

-Note that both projects will need to be brought up together so the application can perform.

 Then run the following commands in the project root directory:

 ```